Physiological Role

 | Msaouel P et al. | 2014 | Cohort Study | Haematologica | View on PubMed |

-Abnormal platelet count is an independent predictor of mortality in the elderly and is influenced by ethnicity Analysis of over 36,000 individuals aged 65 and older, demonstrating that abnormal platelet count is an independent predictor of mortality in the elderly. | ||||
+Abnormal platelet count is an independent predictor of mortality in the elderly and is influenced by ethnicity Analysis of over 36,000 outpatients aged 65 and older in an urban setting.
+An abnormal platelet count independently predicts mortality.
+The most discriminating threshold varies with the ethnic background of those followed. | ||||

 | Gao LG et al. | 2013 | Meta-analysis | Atherosclerosis | View on PubMed |

-Influence of omega-3 polyunsaturated fatty acid-supplementation on platelet aggregation in humans: a meta-analysis of randomized controlled trials Meta-analysis of 15 randomised controlled trials showing that omega-3 supplementation significantly reduces platelet aggregation, an effect more pronounced in individuals with suboptimal health status. | ||||
+Influence of omega-3 polyunsaturated fatty acid-supplementation on platelet aggregation in humans: a meta-analysis of randomized controlled trials Meta-analysis of 15 randomised controlled trials on platelet aggregation, not on platelet count.
+Omega-3 supplementation reduces aggregation in people in poor health status, but not in healthy people.
+The authors conclude it may not be effective in primary prevention. | ||||

-| Holbro A et al. | 2017 | Systematic Review | Vox Sanguinis | View on PubMed |
+| Holbro A et al. | 2017 | Observational Study | Vox Sanguinis | View on PubMed |

-| Balduini CL et al. | 2014 | Systematic Review | Haematologica | View on PubMed |
+| van Zeventer IA et al. | 2021 | Cohort Study | Blood Advances | View on PubMed |